bioinformatics-centre/kaiju/README.md

 After `makeDB.sh` is finished, only the files `kaiju_db_nr.fmi`, `nodes.dmp`,
 and `names.dmp` are needed to run Kaiju.
-The remaining files and the `genomes` folder containing the downloaded genomes can be deleted.
+The remaining files and the `genomes` directory containing the downloaded genomes can be deleted.

 ##Running Kaiju